MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 When evaluating an EDA platform, consider the following:

 - **Cost control:** The platform should enable the data scientists to perform their work according to their schedule requirments, but should be right-sized to ensure that cost expectations are met.

 - **Transient usage:** The platform should support transient workspaces and compute, which means that the necessary resources should be able to be stopped when they aren't being used to help cost control.
+EDA jobs are typically interactive, so users need to be able to start VMs and stop them as they run jobs over time.

 - **Compute optionality:** The platform should enable on-demand access to GPUs if needed, and provide a variety of compute options to help right-size the platform.

 - **Production-grade security and observability:** The data used in your EDA phase will likely be production data, which requires you to follow production practices to secure that data and monitor the platform.
 To that end, your platform should support all necessary security controls, like access and authorization, encryption at rest and in transit, and regional requirements.
 Likewise, it should support robust monitoring and alerting functionality, including logging and auditability.

-- **MLFlow support:** Your EDA platform should make it possible to Choose a platform like Azure Data Science virtual machine that enables integration with MLFlow for tracking your experiments.
-Tracking which combination of data, code, and parameters led to a particular result can become a daunting task .
+- **MLFlow support:** Your EDA platform should make it possible to choose a platform like Azure Data Science virtual machine (DSVM) that enables integration with MLFlow for tracking your experiments.
+Determining which combination of data, code, and parameters produces a particular result can become a daunting task.
 By integrating MLflow with Azure DSVM, you can ensure that your EDA and machine learning workflows are efficient, reproducible, and scalable.

 - **Secure networking:** The platform should support private networking to access centralized repositories for container images, data, and code assets.

 - **Use [Azure Machine Learning (AML)](/azure/machine-learning/overview-what-is-azure-machine-learning):** Use [AML compute instance](/azure/machine-learning/concept-compute-instance?view=azureml-api-2) with team-level file shares as your EDA platform.
 Unless your team or organization are already using a suitable hosting platform, like GPU-enabled compute clusters in Databricks for example, in which case it may be more appropriate to remain on that platform.

 > [!NOTE]